International Classification of Sleep Disorders: ICSD-2

-ICSD-3 (2014)
+ICSD-3 (2014) and ICSD-3-TR (2023)

 The revision of the ICSD-2 was firstly made by the AASM and other International Societies.
 This revision integrates pediatric diagnosis into clinical adult diagnosis (except for obstructive sleep apnea) and led to the third edition of the ICSD, which was released in 2014.

 ICSD-3 includes specific diagnoses within the seven major categories, as well as an appendix for classification of sleep disorders associated with medical and neurologic disorders.
 The International Classification of Diseases (ICD-9-CM and ICD-10-CM) codes corresponding to each specific diagnosis can be found within the ICSD-3.
 Furthermore, pediatric diagnoses are not distinguished from adult diagnoses except for sleep-related breathing disorders.

 In addition, significant changes have been made in the nosology of insomnia, narcolepsy and parasomnia.
 Primary vs. secondary (i.e. comorbid) insomnia has been reunited into a single disorder: chronic insomnia.
-Narcolepsy has been divided into narcolepsy Type 1 and narcolepsy Type 2.
+Narcolepsy has been divided into narcolepsy type 1 and narcolepsy type 2.
 These two types are distinguished by the presence or absence of cataplexy and the cerebrospinal fluid hypocretin-1 level.
 Concerning parasomnia, the sections have been modified, grouping together common features.
 Finally, a section on treatment-emerging CSA has been added to the CSA syndromes section.

 It also discusses common isolated symptoms and normal variants.
 Some occur during normal sleep: as an example, sleep talking occurs at some time in most normal sleepers.
 Some lie on the continuum between normal and abnormal: as an example, snoring without associated airway compromise, sleep disturbance, or other consequences is essentially normal, whereas heavy snoring is often part of obstructive sleep apnea.

-Furthermore, some features are no longer disorders and are reunited in the AASM [American Academy of Sleep Medicine] Manual for the Scoring of Sleep and Associated Events.
+Furthermore, some features are no longer disorders and are reunited in The AASM [American Academy of Sleep Medicine] Manual for the Scoring of Sleep and Associated Events: Rules, Terminology and Technical Specifications.
 Therefore, ICSD permanently refers to this manual.
 The latter allows, for instance, to find definitions of polysomnography or specific features.

 The ICSD-3 counts 383 pages for 83 disorders.
 It is divided into 7 main categories: